lringham/Raytracer/README.md

 # Raytracer
 A simple raytracer made for fun.
-Very much a work in progress.
+It is a work in progress.

 ## How to Build
 ```